-Prerequisite: MA004 or a score of 70 on the Accuplacer Placement Test or a math SAT score of 560 or better.
+Prerequisite: MA004 or a score of 13 or better on Part I of the Math Placement Test or a math SAT score of 560 or better or a math ACT score of 24 or better.
 For students intending to take Calculus (MA151 or MA251) whose mathematical background is insufficient as determined by the placement test.
 Reviews algebra including factoring, exponents, and radicals; equations and inequalities; functions and relations including algebraic, exponential, logarithmic, and trigonometric functions.
 Does not satisfy mathematical sciences core requirement.
 Technology will be used.